Shreesha3112/Cancer-Detection-Segmentation-and-Classification/README.md

 # Cancer cell segmentation and classification using microscopic blood samples

-## Purpose: Deep dive on CNN segmentation and automated labelling using image processing
+## Purpose: Deep dive on CNN Semantic segmentation and automated labelling using image processing

 ### Datatset Creation: